Sharon G. Flake: Early life and education

+Career

+Immediately after graduating she took a job as a house parent in a Pittsburgh area youth shelter.
+She later went on to work with young people in foster care.

+From 1987 until 2005, Flake worked in the University of Pittsburgh public relations department, eventually becoming a supervisor, then Director of Public Relations at the University's Joseph M. Katz Graduate School of Business.

 Flake continued to work at Pitt, while also writing nonfiction for local and national magazines.
 Periodically, she also wrote pieces for Pitt's alumni publication.

-When her daughter Brittney was born, Flake's interest in writing grew stronger.
-She often credits her daughter's birth with launching her fiction writing career.
-"If she weren't born", Flake says, "I'm not sure I ever would have become a consistent enough writer to make this journey.
-Her birth gave me the inspiration and dedication I needed to stay the course."
-Flake wrote short stories for her daughter, and read them at her daughter's daycare.
-She went on to write "The Luckiest Sister", a story about two twins who lead different lives because of their different skin colors.
+After her daughter Brittney was born, Flake began to write short stories for her daughter, and read them at her daughter's daycare.
+She wrote "The Luckiest Sister", a story about two twins who lead different lives because of their different skin colors.
 It was the winner of the August Wilson short story contest, published in AIM magazine.

-Flake later won a scholarship to, and attended, the Highlights for Children writing conference in Chautauqua.
+Flake later won a scholarship to, and attended, the Highlights Foundation writing conference in Chautauqua.
 Her first novel, The Skin I'm In, was published in 1998 under the new Jump at the Sun imprint of Disney's, launched about September 1998 to produce "children's books with an African-American emphasis".
 In ten years she wrote six novels or story collections published by Jump at the Sun.

-In her spare time, Flake enjoys gardening and reading.
+In her spare time, Flake loves gardening and reading.